• Skip to primary navigation

 • Make your own salted caramel syrup by adding a pinch of salt to this syrup.

-• Make your own cinnamon caramel sauce by adding a pinch of cinnamon.
+• Make cinnamon caramel syrup by adding a pinch of cinnamon.

 How to Store Caramel Syrup